microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 ### Connect to the Azure SQL Managed Instance

 1. Deploy a *jumpbox* virtual machine in the same virtual network as the Azure SQL Managed Instance.
-You can learn more at https://techcommunity.microsoft.com/t5/azure-sql-blog/the-easiest-way-to-create-azure-vm-that-can-access-your-azure/ba-p/386247#:~:text=In%20order%20to%20access%20your%20Managed%20Instance%2C%20you,SSMS%20to%20run%20the%20query%20against%20the%20instance.
+A recommended method is to use this QuickStart guide at https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/connect-vm-instance-configure.
 1. Use Remote Desktop to connect into the Virtual Machine.
 1. Verify you can connect to the Azure SQL Managed Instance deployment.
 Open SQL Server Management Studio (SSMS) and connect to the Azure SQL Managed Instance using the hostname, admin account, and password you created during the deployment.